sebastianzwickl/equitable-paper/README.md

 # Justice in decarbonizing the heating system consistent with the Paris Climate Agreement: subsidy balance between landlords and tenants at the multi-apartment building level
-This repository includes the materials and methods of the paper.
+This repository includes materials and methods of the paper.
+A working document of the paper's structure can be found here.